lilyyanglt/MyOperatingSystem/README.md

 continue down to about line 209511 with add [rax],al line...

 ```
-if I had used `ndisasm -b 32 kernel.bin > kernel.dis`, then the file would have this, and have exactly the same number of lines, which makes sense because this is using 32 bit registers and the previous uses 64 bit registers, but what's happening after `ret`? *Why is it resuling in so many add lines*:
+if I had used `ndisasm -b 32 kernel.bin > kernel.dis`, then the file would have this, and have exactly the same number of lines, which makes sense because this is using 32 bit registers and the previous uses 64 bit registers, but what's happening after `ret`? *Why is it resulting in so many add lines*:

 ```
 00000000  F30F1EFA          rep hint_nop55 edx